nikbearbrown/mba-marketing/chapters/06-business-markets-and-purchasing-behavior.md

 ### Warm-up

-**1. Classify the buyer.** For each of the following, identify whether the transaction is B2C or B2B, and if B2B, which type of buyer (producer / reseller / government / institution):
+**1. Classify the transaction.** For each of the following, identify whether the transaction is B2C or B2B.
+If B2B, name the buyer type (producer, reseller, government, institution) and identify whether the demand is direct or derived.

-- A college student buys a textbook from the campus bookstore.
-- The campus bookstore buys textbooks from a publisher.
-- A US Army base buys uniforms from a textile manufacturer.
+- A dental school buys disposable gloves by the case from a medical supply distributor.
-- A regional hospital buys imaging equipment from Siemens.
+- A consumer buys running shoes from Nike's website.
-- A craft brewery buys hops from a hop wholesaler.
+- A sneaker retailer buys 500 pairs of running shoes from Nike's wholesale division.
+- A chip manufacturer buys silicon wafers to produce processors that go into laptops.
+- A city government contracts a firm to resurface 40 miles of road.

-*Tests: Objectives 1, 2.
+*Tests: Objectives 1, 2, 7.
 Difficulty: Low.*

-**2. Identify the buy class.** For each of the following, identify the buy class (straight rebuy / modified rebuy / new-task buy / systems selling):

-- A restaurant chain reorders the same paper napkins it has used for three years.
-- A company is replacing its CRM software for the first time after using a homegrown system.
-- A logistics firm is buying its first integrated warehouse management + inventory + shipping platform.
-- A car dealership is changing its preferred motor oil supplier after a price increase from the incumbent.

-*Tests: Objective 3.
-Difficulty: Low.*

-**3. Map the buying center.** Imagine your university is purchasing a new Learning Management System (LMS).
-Identify, by job title, who would likely play each of the six roles in the buying center: initiator, influencer (technical), influencer (business), gatekeeper, buyer, decider, user.
-Some titles may play multiple roles.
+**2. Name the buying-center role.** The following people are involved in a hospital's purchase of a new patient-scheduling software system.
+For each, identify their most likely buying-center role — and note any cases where one person likely holds more than one role.

+- The head nurse who filed a formal complaint about the current system's inability to handle shift changes.
+- The CFO who must approve any technology spend over $100,000.
+- The IT director who will certify whether the new system integrates with existing EHR infrastructure.
+- The procurement manager who solicits bids and manages the vendor selection process.
+- The department managers and nurses who will use the software every day.
+- The CEO's executive assistant who decides which vendor presentations get scheduled.

 *Tests: Objective 4.
 Difficulty: Low.*

+**3. Identify the buy class.** For each of the following, identify the buy class (straight rebuy / modified rebuy / new-task buy / systems selling) and name the one marketing implication that matters most given that class.

+- A regional restaurant chain that has purchased napkins from the same supplier for six years places its quarterly order.
+- A manufacturing company buying industrial robotics equipment for the first time to automate a packaging line.
+- A software company purchasing a combined CRM, billing, and project-management platform from a single vendor rather than three separate tools.
+- A law firm that has decided to switch copier vendors after the incumbent raised prices by 22 percent at renewal.

+*Tests: Objective 3.
+Difficulty: Low-medium.*

 ### Application

-**4. Run the eight stages on a real purchase.** Pick a B2B purchase your school, employer, or a company you know recently made (or is making).
-Walk all eight stages of the buying process.
-For each stage, identify what specifically happened, who was involved, and how long it took.
-Stages that were compressed or skipped — name them and explain why.

-*Tests: Objective 5.
-Difficulty: Medium.*

-**5. Trace the derived demand.** Pick a B2C product category — coffee shops, electric scooters, fast fashion, anything.
+**4. Trace the derived demand chain.** Pick a consumer product category currently experiencing either strong growth or a notable decline — electric vehicles, streaming video, plant-based food, anything with a visible market trend.
 Identify three layers of B2B derived demand upstream of the consumer purchase.
-For each layer, name a specific firm that operates in that derived-demand market, and describe how a downturn in the consumer category would propagate through the three layers.
+For each layer, name a plausible firm operating in that derived-demand position and describe the specific mechanism by which the consumer-side trend changes their B2B revenue.
+What should each of those B2B firms be watching in the consumer market that they don't sell to directly?

 *Tests: Objective 7.
 Difficulty: Medium.*

-**6. Audit the influence categories.** For a B2B purchase you can research (your school's, your employer's, a publicly documented enterprise software deal), identify which one of the five influence categories (external / internal / individual / interpersonal / conditional) was most decisive in the outcome.
-Justify the call with at least three pieces of evidence from publicly available sources.

-*Tests: Objective 6.
+**5. Map the buying center for a real purchase.** Think of a significant B2B purchase your school, employer, or a company you know has made or is making — a software platform, a facilities contract, a major equipment purchase.
+Identify who holds each of the six buying-center roles (initiator, influencer, gatekeeper, buyer, decider, user) by job title or description.
+Where a role is held by multiple people, list them.
+Where a role is unclear or unknown, say so explicitly rather than guessing.

+Then identify which one or two roles you believe most determined the outcome, and explain why.

+*Tests: Objectives 4, 5.
 Difficulty: Medium.*

+**6. Match the buying process to the buy class.** For a new-task buy, all eight stages are active.
+For a straight rebuy, most collapse.
+For each of the following, identify which of the eight stages were likely compressed or skipped entirely, and explain what organizational logic — not laziness — justifies that compression.

+- A hospital reorders the same brand of surgical gloves it has purchased monthly for three years.
+- A mid-sized accounting firm purchases its first cloud-based document-management system after outgrowing its shared-drive setup.
+- A construction firm re-engages its incumbent concrete supplier for a new project, but negotiates modified delivery terms due to a tighter timeline.

+*Tests: Objectives 3, 5.
+Difficulty: Medium.*

 ### Synthesis

-**7. Map B2B vs. B2C side by side for the same product.** Pick a product that exists in both forms — a software platform sold to consumers and to enterprises, a coffee brand sold at retail and to office buildings, an insurance product sold to individuals and to corporations.
-For each of the six structural differences (decision nature, buyer count, demand type, cycle length, marketing reliance, geography), describe how the marketing approach differs between the consumer version and the business version of the same product.
+**7. Reconstruct a failed B2B sale.** Think of a B2B sales situation — one you have been part of, read about, or can reasonably reconstruct from public information — where the vendor lost despite having a competitive product.
+Apply the buying-center framework: which roles did the vendor reach, and which did it miss?
+Apply the buy-class framework: which class was the purchase, and did the vendor's approach match?
+Apply the influence-category framework: which one or two influence categories were most active, and did the vendor's approach address them?

+Your answer should not be "the product wasn't good enough."
+It should identify the specific structural failure — the gatekeeper who was never engaged, the technical influencer who wrote specs the vendor's product couldn't meet, the timing mismatch that put the vendor in a modified-rebuy window when they were selling like it was a new-task.

-*Tests: Objectives 1, 7.
+*Tests: Objectives 4, 5, 6.
 Difficulty: Medium-high.*

-**8. Connect the buying center to the buy class.** For each of the four buy classes (straight rebuy, modified rebuy, new-task buy, systems selling), describe which roles in the buying center are most active and which are most passive.
-Then explain how a vendor's marketing should change across the four classes — which roles get attention, what kinds of content matter, what cycle length to expect.

-*Tests: Objectives 3, 4.
-Difficulty: Medium-high.*

 ### Challenge

-**9. The FCPA stress test.** You are the Latin America regional manager for a US-based industrial equipment firm.
-A government procurement officer in a Transparency International bottom-30 country signals that your bid for a $40 million infrastructure contract will be successful if your firm sponsors a "training program" for the procurement office at a luxury resort.
-Your two largest competitors are non-US firms not subject to the FCPA.
-Walk through, in 400 words, the analysis you would conduct: (a) how do you determine whether this is an FCPA violation, (b) what are the consequences for your firm if it is and you proceed, (c) what are the consequences for your firm if you decline and lose the deal, (d) what are the long-term competitive implications of the decision either way, (e) what is your recommendation, and what evidence would change it?
+**8. The FCPA scenario.** You are the Southeast Asia regional sales director for a US-based industrial safety equipment manufacturer.
+A government procurement officer in a country ranked in the bottom quartile of Transparency International's Corruption Perceptions Index signals that your bid for a $12 million contract will succeed if your firm sponsors a "product training seminar" for the procurement office at a beach resort — a $60,000 event with no clear training agenda.

+Your two largest competitors are non-US firms operating under no equivalent legal restriction.
+Losing this contract means missing your annual target by 30 percent.

+Write a 350–400 word analysis covering: (a) whether this constitutes an FCPA violation and what the legal test is, (b) the civil and criminal exposure if you proceed, (c) what specifically you would lose by declining and what you would preserve, (d) whether the competitive disadvantage argument has any legal weight under FCPA, and (e) your recommendation — and what evidence or changed circumstance would change it.
+No invented facts.
+If you are uncertain about a specific legal provision, say so and state what you would verify before deciding.

 *Tests: Objective 8.
 Difficulty: High.*

-**10. Design a B2B value proposition.** You are launching a new B2B product — pick something concrete (project management software, industrial sensors, freelance marketplace, anything specific).
-Write the marketing approach: (a) which type of B2B buyer is your primary target, (b) which buy class describes most early purchases, (c) which roles in the buying center will you focus on first, (d) which influence categories matter most for your category, (e) which two of the eight stages will you invest most heavily in supporting, (f) one specific ethical risk your category exposes the firm to and how you'll mitigate it.

-The win condition: your six answers should be internally consistent.
-A premium-positioned product targeting institutional buyers can't simultaneously claim to focus on quick straight-rebuys; either the positioning or the buying-class assumption is wrong.

-*Tests: Objectives 1–8.
-Difficulty: High.*

----

-## Chapter Summary

-**What you can do now that you could not do before this chapter:**

-You can take any B2B sales situation and identify the buyer type, the buy class, the dominant roles in the buying center, the active influence categories, and the buying-process stage.
-You can predict, given a product category and a buyer organization size, how long the deal will take and how many people will be involved.
-You can recognize when a "facilitation fee" is a bribe and when an industry-conference conversation about pricing is a price-fixing risk.

-**The one idea that matters most from this chapter:**

-B2B marketing is not B2C marketing with bigger orders.
-The decision logic is structurally different: derived demand, multi-person buying centers, formalized eight-stage processes, regulatory frameworks (FCPA, antitrust).
-Treating B2B like B2C produces the most common B2B failure mode — single-buyer thinking that misses the five other roles, mass-marketing tactics aimed at people who don't make purchase decisions through mass channels, and ethics frameworks calibrated for consumer markets that don't apply.

-**The common mistake to watch for:**

-Targeting "the customer" as if it were a single decision-maker.
-In B2B, the customer is a network.
-A vendor who maps the network correctly — initiator, influencers, gatekeeper, buyer, decider, user — and concentrates on the 1–2 roles that dominate for the specific deal wins more than a vendor with a better product who only talks to the buyer.

-**The Feynman test:**

-Close the book.
-Pick a major B2B purchase your university, employer, or family business has made (or is considering).
-In two minutes, can you walk a friend through (a) the buyer type, (b) the buy class, (c) the buying center roles and which person fills each, (d) the dominant influence category, (e) which of the eight stages were activated and which were compressed, and (f) which marketing-approach choice would most likely have changed the outcome?
-If yes, you have internalized the chapter.
-If not, the gap tells you which concept section to reread.

----

-## Connections Forward

-**Chapter 7 — Market Segmentation, Targeting, and Positioning (STP)** applies to both consumer and business markets.
-The bases for B2B segmentation differ from B2C — industry codes (NAICS), firm size, geographic concentration, technology stack — but the underlying STP discipline is the same.
-Chapter 7 will treat both.

-**Chapter 8 — Marketing Research and Market Intelligence** provides the methods for actually measuring B2B markets, which differ from consumer-research methods because B2B markets have fewer buyers, longer cycles, and more formal information sources (industry reports, government data, trade associations).

-**Chapter 18 — Personal Selling and Sales Promotion** extends the personal-selling reliance noted in this chapter into a full treatment of sales-team structure, sales process management, and account-based marketing.
-Most B2B marketing budgets sit in the personal-selling line; Chapter 18 explains why and what good sales operations look like.

-**Chapter 20 — Distribution: Delivering Customer Value** and **Chapter 21 — Retailing and Wholesaling** unpack the reseller side of B2B markets.
-The two-sided structure (manufacturers selling B2B to retailers; retailers then selling B2C to consumers) is the architecture of most consumer-goods marketing, and Chapters 20–21 dive into how it actually works.

----

-*Voice anchor: Feynman × MKBHD hybrid.
-See `style/VOICE.md`.*
-*Source: OpenStax modules m00020–m00025.
-All statistics, brand examples, and historical claims drawn from the provided source text.
-The Corporate Medical Services (CMS) case study (m00025) is deferred to the bookmap as a candidate for Chapter 7 (positioning differentiation by service).*
 ---

 ## LLM Exercise — Chapter 6: Business Markets and Purchasing Behavior